Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: Introduction

 Because of our focus on differential shrinkage, the literature on continuous shrinkage priors is also relevant to our discussion.
-Examples of continuous shrinkage priors include the Student $t$-prior \citep{tipping2001sparse}, the Bayesian Lasso \citep{park2008bayesian, hans2009bayesian}, the Horseshoe prior \citep{carvalho2010horseshoe}, the Normal-Exponential-Gamma prior \citep{griffin2005alternative} , the Normal-Gamma prior \citep{brown2010inference}, the Bayesian adaptive Lasso \citep{leng2014bayesian}, the Dirichlet-Laplace prior \citep{bhattacharya2015dirichlet}, global-local shrinkage priors \citep{polson2012local}, the Beta-prime prior \citep{bai2018beta}, the tail-adaptive shrinkage prior \citep{lee2020continuous}, the Horseshoe-pit prior \citep{denti2021horseshoe}, and the group Inverse-Gamma Gamma prior of \cite{boss2023group}, among others.
-Continuous shrinkage priors tend to have computational advantages, can be connected to (frequentist) penalized likelihood methods, and are very effective in predictive settings.
+Examples of continuous shrinkage priors include the Student $t$-prior \citep{tipping2001sparse}, the Bayesian Lasso \citep{park2008bayesian, hans2009bayesian}, the Horseshoe prior \citep{carvalho2010horseshoe}, the Normal-Gamma prior \citep{griffin2005alternative,brown2010inference}, { semiparametric multiple-shrinkage priors \citep{maclehose2010bayesian}}, the Bayesian adaptive Lasso \citep{leng2014bayesian}, the Dirichlet-Laplace prior \citep{bhattacharya2015dirichlet}, global-local shrinkage priors \citep{polson2012local}, the Beta-prime prior \citep{bai2018beta}, the Horseshoe-pit prior \citep{denti2021horseshoe}, the group Inverse-Gamma Gamma prior of \cite{boss2023group}, and global-local-tail priors \citep{lee2020tail} among others.
+Continuous shrinkage priors tend to have computational advantages, can be connected to penalized likelihood methods, and are very effective in predictive settings.
 However, because they place probability zero on any one value of the parameter space, variable selection can be performed only by either looking at the coverage of posterior credible intervals or by thresholding the posterior distributions of the coefficients (e.g., see \citealp{li2017variable}).
 Both of these procedures tend to work best in settings where enough prior information is available to establish practical significance.
 For this reason, the literature on continuous shrinkage priors is often considered as distinct from that on priors for model selection.
-A second contribution of this paper is to show that DP mixtures of $g$ priors provide a unifying framework for these two strands of the literature, with canonical methods in each of the two corresponding to special cases of our approach.
+A second contribution of this paper is to show that DP mixtures of $g$ priors provide a unifying framework for these two strands of the literature, with canonical methods in each of the two corresponding to special cases of ours.